Lexington, Dawson County to receive $5 million in stimulus funds

 Projections for Gosper County communities,

-Cities, counties and state governments will receive the first half of their allocations 60 days after March 10, the date which President Biden sign the ARP into law.
+Cities, counties and state governments will receive the first half of their allocations 60 days after March 10, the date when President Biden signed the ARP into law.
 The rest will be made available on March 10, 2022.

+“Despite having a number of notable differences with the original House bill, such as a slight decrease in the federal supplement to unemployment assistance, other areas in the final package remained generally the same.
+Regarding the additional state and local aid, the top line remained at $350 billion but the Senate adopted a few modifications to the funding,” according to the Government Finance Office Association.

 Based on population, around $20 billion is going to communities with populations under 50,000.
 The funding must be spent before the end of 2024.